enimasoft/ship.py/README.md

 `ship.py` - runs the script, which reads the `ship_config.yaml`.
 No profile specified, so defaults to the `default` profile.

 `ship.py --profile=backup` - runs the script using the profile `backup` from the `ship_config.yaml` file.

+### Features:

+- Various authentication methods: password, private key (RSA, DSA, ECDSA, Ed25519), vault;
+- Choose which subdirectories to exclude;
+- Choose which files to ignore based on their extension;
+- Backup profile: copy from local drive to external drive.